caorong/sneak-streaming/README.md

 1. `monitor` watch stream timely

-2. `clientNotifier` work on client side, query monitor timely, and notify to local notification center
+2. `clientNotifier` work on client side, query monitor timely, and it will ->

+    * notify to local notification center (on Mac)
+    * auto call fabfile.py (on Linux)

 3. `fabfile.py` start ffmpeg re-streamer on remote vps